Table of Contents

 }

-The sample Workflow_FrameSource_ExternalImageStream is an implementation of an image input extension based on a video recorded using ARCore on a mobile phone as input.
-The video was captured using ARCore on a Pixel2 through camera callback (not screen recording).
+The sample Workflow_FrameSource_ExternalImageStream is an implementation of an image input extension using a video recorded on a mobile phone with ARCore as input.
+This video was captured using ARCore on a Pixel 2 via camera callback (not screen recording).

 Device definition